klequis/react-play/01.props-01/README.md

 **Author:** klequis

 This example project shows you how to use 'props' and to create 'functional' components.
-The major two tyes of component in React are 'functional' and 'class' components.
+The major two types of component in React are 'functional' and 'class' components.

 ## Components & Props
 ### Functional Component